RocketCommunicationsInc/astro-www/src/pages/components/application-state.md

 ---
 title: Application State
+description: The Application State component indicates the state the entire application is in (such as Live, Exercise, Training, or Development), so that the user does not execute a command on a live asset unintentionally.
-layout: project:layouts/docs/docs-layout.astro
+layout: project:layouts/component-docs/component-docs-layout.astro
 ---

-# Application State

-The Application State component indicates the state the entire application is in (such as Live, Exercise, Training, or Development), so that the user does not execute a command on a live asset unintentionally.

 ## Rules of Thumb